davidedomini/presentation-trinity/presentation.typ

 - #emph[Communication Overhead]: Exchanging full model updates is bandwidth-heavy
 - #emph[Resource Constraints]: Edge devices have limited battery, CPU, and memory

+== Self-Org Approach

+#figure(image("images/algorithm-overview.svg", height: 21%))

 == Three main works

 1. *FBFL: A Field-Based Coordination Approach for Data Heterogeneity in Federated Learning* #cite(label("DBLP:journals/corr/abs-2502-08577"))

+  - Devices are clustered only based on #emph[spatial proximity]
+  - Effective but it's a strong assumption

 2. *Proximity-based self-federated learning* #cite(label("DBLP:conf/acsos/DominiAFVE24"))

+  - Clustering based both on spatial proximity and #emph[data similarity]
+  - The devices measure the #emph[similarity with their neighbors]; as long as the #emph[accumulated sum] of this similarity is below a certain #emph[threshold], they are considered to belong to the same cluster

 3. *Sparse Self-Federated Learning for Energy Efficient Cooperative Intelligence in Society 5.0* #cite(label("DBLP:journals/corr/abs-2507-07613"))
+  - Using #emph[sparsification] and #emph[quantization] to reduce both time and memory consumptions
+  - Many open research problems on this integration

 = Real World Deployments